janetkarpenske/C-Bakery-Many-To-Many/README.md

 ## Setup/Installation Requirements

 * Download or Clone project from Github repository.
-* Open a terminal within Bakery.Tests folder within main project directory.
+* Open a terminal within Bakery folder within main project directory.
 * Use command: 'dotnet restore' to install.
+* Open the file janet_karpenske.sql, located within the main directory, and select "open with MySQL" to get database running.
+* In appsettings.json file change the "pwd=" portion to be followed by your personal password in this line: "DefaultConnection": "Server=localhost;Port=3306;database=janet_karpenske;uid=root;pwd=epicodus;
 * After installation, navigate to Bakery folder within main project directory and use command 'dotnet run'.
 * Follow terminal prompts to see application run.